OpenSociocracy/documentation-website/docs/user-manual/join.md

-# Joining an OpenSociocracy Server
+# Joining an Open Sociocracy Server